joshuabradley012/nested-tree/README.md

 - /src/core/ops.ts contains the core adjacency list API (insert, update, delete, move) all of which compose model helpers to create state mutations
   - Currently, insertNode allows one to insert an orderKey, but this is inconsistent with our API for reorder which expects index.
 May be worth adding newIndex functionality to insert
   - See /test/ops/insertNode.test.ts "normalizes sibling order keys when the gap between neighbors is too small" for how this can result in unexpected behavior, I would expect a collision to append, but it inserts in between
+- /src/App.tsx contains all the front end logic to interact with the tree store
+  - Because this is a toy example, I haven't implemented react-hook-forms or zod like I would in production for validation, error messages, and other UX elements